HeeeyNathan/Supraregional_taxonomic_and_functional_diversity/README.md

-## README
+# Analysing supraregional taxonomic and functional diversity

+Code to re-create analysis for "Seasonal and spatial variation of stream macroinvertebrate taxonomic and functional diversity across three boreal regions".

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+## Original article:
+Please, use this citation to reference the code:

+---
-Repository for code recreating the analyses in "Seasonal and spatial variation of stream macroinvertebrate taxonomic and functional diversity across three boreal regions".
+Baker et al. 2022.
+Seasonal and spatial variation of stream macroinvertebrate taxonomic and functional diversity across three boreal regions.
+'Insect Conservation and Diversity' xx, xx-xx.
+DOI:
+---

 ### Decription of R files: